VERIFY BEFORE RELYING

 We break down every formula with worked examples in Florida real estate exam math: the only 10 formulas you actually need.

-What's the difference between the state and national portions?
+What's the difference between Florida-specific and general content?

-The Florida exam has 45 Florida-specific questions and 55 national-principle questions.
+The official DBPR outline is built around 19 weighted content areas, not a labeled state/national screen.
+A useful study shorthand is 45 Florida-specific questions and 55 general, federal, and math-integrated questions.
 They're shuffled together.
 You won't see a label marking them.
 But the construction is deliberate, and understanding it changes how you should prioritize your final weeks of prep.

 The state portion covers content unique to Florida:

-Here's the critical insight most candidates miss: a candidate with perfect national preparation but weak Florida knowledge will still fail.
+Here's the critical insight most candidates miss: a candidate with perfect general-principles preparation but weak Florida knowledge will still fail.
 The arithmetic is simple.
-55 national questions at 100% correct equals 55 points.
+55 general, federal, and math-integrated questions at 100% correct equals 55 points.
 The 75% passing threshold requires 75 points.
-Even a flawless national portion leaves a candidate 20 points below passing.
+Even a flawless general-principles side leaves a candidate 20 points below passing.

-This is why most out-of-state study materials (national real estate textbooks, Kaplan's general prep courses, generic YouTube channels) are insufficient for the Florida exam on their own.
-They cover the 55 national questions well.
-They don't cover F.S.
-475.25(1)(k) escrow timing, Florida-specific disclosure requirements, or the three Florida brokerage relationships at exam depth.
-Candidates who study only a general text meet the 45 Florida-specific questions on test day and freeze.
+This is why most out-of-state study materials (national real estate textbooks, general prep courses, generic YouTube channels) are insufficient for the Florida exam on their own.
+They cover broad principles well.
+They do not cover Florida escrow discipline and timing rules, Florida-specific disclosure requirements, or the three Florida brokerage relationships at exam depth.
+Candidates who study only a general text meet the Florida-specific questions on test day and freeze.

 Florida-specific depth is not optional.
 Plan for it explicitly.